sgmurphy/wordpress-plugins/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 7.5.2 - 22-04-2024 =

+* Feature - Support for new payment method Bancomat Pay (beta)
+* Tweak - Reorder gateway settings
+* Fix - Gift Card issuer dropdown replaced by icon HTML when only one giftcard enabled
+* Fix - TypeError merchant capture feature
+* Fix - Type error on Pay for Order page when in3 is active on PHP 8+
+* Fix - Typo in variable/method names
+* Fix - Refresh methods not enabling methods enabled in Mollie
+* Fix - Variable names in strings deprecated in PHP 8.2 (author @vHeemstra)
+* Fix - WC 7.4.1 appends billingEmail to Orders API call due to mismatched filter in Banktransfer.php
+* Fix - Apple Pay button payment is not possible as a guest user when debugging is active

 = 7.5.1 - 12-02-2024 =